Homemade vanilla wafers are easy to make and so much more delicious than the store-bought version. You’ll never buy them in a box again!

 Vanilla Wafers

-Homemade vanilla wafers are easy to make and so much more delicious than the store-bought version, you’ll never buy them in a box again!
+Homemade vanilla wafers are easy to make and so much more delicious than the store-bought version!
+Filled with sweet vanilla flavor, you won't be able to get enough of these delicate, crispy cookies.

 Ingredients